lnalborczyk/phd_thesis/docs/02-chap2.md

 \caption{Rectified EMG signal.}(\#fig:emgplot2)
 \end{figure}

-From there, two main measures can be used to represent the magnitude of a muscle activity^[But see for instance @phinyomark_feature_2012 for a brief overview of other features that can be extracted from the surface EMG signals.].
+From there, two main measures can be used to represent the magnitude of a muscle activity^[But see for instance @phinyomark_feature_2012 for a brief overview of other features that can be extracted from the surface EMG signal.].
 The first one is the *mean absolute value* (MAV), which is computed over a specific interval and where $|x_{n}|$ is the absolute value of a datum of EMG in the data window.

 <!--
 These measures reflect two main categories know either as signal *integration* or signal *smoothing*.
 Whereas the *integration* is simply the temporal summation (or accumulation) of EMG activity, the *smoothing* is simply a form a low-pass filtering, enveloppe detection, ar a type of averaging of the signal...